Yolmo language: Roman

-All three dictionaries also make use of variations on a Romanised orthography, although this does not appear to be used or preferred by Hyolmo speakers, and is intended for the English-literate audience of the dictionaries.
+All three dictionaries also make use of variations on a Romanised orthography, although this does not appear to be used or preferred by Yolmo speakers, and is intended for the English-literate audience of the dictionaries.
 Consonants predominantly take their form from the International Phonetic Alphabet, with some exception where there is a more common preference in English, such as digraphs for the palatal stops ([c] 'ky', [c^{h}] 'khy', [ɟ] 'gy') and non-superscript for aspiration (e.g. phá 'pig').
 This is represented in the consonant chart in the Phonology section.

-The vowels in Hyolmo follow the International Phonetic Alphabet, except for [ɔ] which uses 'o' for ease of typing.
+The vowels in Yolmo follow the International Phonetic Alphabet, except for [ɔ] which uses 'o' for ease of typing.
 Long vowels are represented by double characters, e.g. [ɲíː] 'two' is represented as ɲíi, except in the Syuba dictionary where vowel length is not indicated in either the Devanagari or Roman scripts.
 For tone Hari uses a 'h' after the vowel to represent low tone, (e.g. toh 'stone') with high tone unmarked (e.g. to 'rice'), Gawne uses the International Phonetic Alphabet convention of using accents over the vowel to mark high and low tone (e.g. tó 'rice' and tò 'stone'), while the Syuba dictionary uses a superscript ^{L} at the start of the syllable to mark low tone (e.g. ^{L}to 'stone') with high tone unmarked.

 On this page the orthography mostly follows Hari's transcription, as outlined in the phonology.
 Unlike Hari, representation of tone follows the International Phonetic Alphabet, with accents to mark high and low tone (e.g. tó 'rice' and tò 'stone' respectively).
 This avoids Hari's use of 'h' to represent both low tone and the sound [h].

 Grammatical overview

-The sections below contain an overview of the key features of the grammar of Hyolmo.
+The sections below contain an overview of the key features of the grammar of Yolmo.
 Information is mostly drawn from Hari's grammar of the language, supplemented by the Yohlmo-Nepali-English dictionary she co-wrote with Chhegu Lama.
 Differences between this variety and other documented dialects are indicated where relevant.
 Links to other related languages will also be made where relevant.

 All example sentences are presented with an interlinear gloss.
 This breaks down the words on a morpheme level, giving information about the meaning of each morpheme using a standard set of glossing abbreviations.
 All examples are cited back to the original publication they are drawn from.
 Some glossing has been regularised, or added where it was not included in the original.